xXleowXx/gitlab-charts/doc/advanced/persistent-volumes/index.md

 First [locate the volume name](#locate-the-gitlab-volumes) you are changing.

-Use `kubectl edit` to make the desired config changes to the volume.
+Use `kubectl edit` to make the desired configuration changes to the volume.
 (These changes should only be updates to reflect the real state of the attached disk)

 For example: